Trade Stock Indices

 During Economic Slow-Down and Recession

-During economic slow-down & recession times, firms start to report lower profits & lower business growth prospects.
-It is because of this reason that investors start to sell stocks of companies that arereporting lower profits & hence index tracking these particular stocks will also start to move downward.
+During economic slow-down & recession times, companies start to report lower profits & lower growth prospects.
+It is because of this reason that investors start to sell stocks of companies that are posting & recording lower profits & hence index tracking these particular stocks will also start to move downward.

 Contracts and Specs